tangem/tangem-app-android/tangem-sdk-android-config/README.md

     implementation "com.github.tangem.tangem-sdk-android:tangem-sdk:$latestVersion"
 }
 ```
-Tangem Core is a JVM library (without Android dependencies) that provides core functionality of interacting with Tangem cards.
+`tangem-core` is a JVM library (without Android dependencies) that provides core functionality of interacting with Tangem cards.
-Tangem Sdk is an Android library that implements NFC interaction between Android devices and Tangem cards and graphical interface for this  interaction.
+`tangem-sdk` is an Android library that implements NFC interaction between Android devices and Tangem cards and graphical interface for this interaction.

-2) Add res file ‘tech_filter’ with the following:
+2. Save the file (you can name it anything you wish) with the following tech-list filters in the `<project-root>/res/xml`

 ```xml
 <resources>